 We also helped Ewan Simpson – whose life was changed forever after his leg had to be amputated after being struck by a hit-and-run driver.
 Even in the absence of the driver, the Motorcycle Law team were able to secure damages for Mr Simpson.

-The Motorcycle Law team knows crashes can be linked to a range of issues.
+Our Motorcycle Accident Solicitors know crashes can be linked to a range of issues.
 But just because an issue is common doesn’t mean you have fewer rights or less of a chance to recover fair compensation.

 “Sorry, mate – I didn’t see you” (SMIDSY) – this is arguably one of the most common arguments made by a driver who hits a biker.
 However, every driver has a responsibility to act with due care and attention and we may be able to prove they were negligent or not paying attention.
 (This is also why it is important for bikers to wear bright clothing, drive with care and use daytime running lights.)